Learn how neglecting your dryer vents can lead to increased utility bills, costly repairs, and even put your home at risk.

 Appliance Lifespan and Repair Costs

 Overworked dryers are more prone to breakdowns and have shorter lifespans.
-Neglected vents can result in costly repairs or even the need for a complete dryer replacement.
+Neglected ducts can result in costly repairs or even the need for a complete dryer replacement.

 Health and Safety Risks Associated with Dirty Dryer Vents